 How many times have you seen that car plowing into that crowd of people?

-Makes me s nauseous.
+It makes me nauseous.

 News keeps getting better and better.

-And we haven't even pushed the economic plan because it's a big ass to ask Republicans to move and get actually get some work done and do their job.
+And we haven't even pushed the economic plan because it's a big ass to ask Republicans to move and actually get some work done and do their job.

 You know, there are people that are actually telling me they are worried whether or not the Republicans can actually get the tax cuts through.

-I'm like, okay, you know, if you guys want to commit political suicide, go right ahead.
+You know, if you guys want to commit political suicide, go right ahead.

 You got a president that's got an identity.